alpaka-group/alpaka/doc/markdown/user/Introduction.md

 *CUDA* defines a heterogeneous programming model where tasks are offloaded from the host CPU to the device GPU.
 Functions that should be offloaded to the GPU are called kernels.
-As can be seen in figure below a grid of such kernels is executed in parallel by multiple threads organized in blocks.
+As can be seen in the figure below a grid of such kernels is executed in parallel by multiple threads organized in blocks.
 Threads within a block can synchronize, while blocks are executed independently and possibly in sequential order depending on the underlying hardware.
 ![grid-of-thread-blocks](https://docs.nvidia.com/cuda/cuda-c-programming-guide/graphics/grid-of-thread-blocks.png)